 Ingredients

-You only need 10 ingredients (most of them being spices) to make these veggie burgers.
+You only need 10 ingredients (most of them being spices) to make this quinoa bean burger.
 The ingredients are super basic and you likely already have most, if not all, of them in your pantry!

 - Quinoa: the star of the show!
 You can use any kind of quinoa (red, white, or tricolor) for these and the quinoa can be prepped ahead of time.
 Packed with fiber, minerals and antioxidants, quinoa is a great plant-based substitute to use in vegan burgers, as it adds a great texture and assists in making these high in protein.
 Fun fact!
 Unlike other plant-based proteins, quinoa is a complete protein, meaning it contains all nine essential amino acids!